How to start a podcast

 Then just export it as an audio file, such as MP3, and set the bitrate to 96kbps.
 Your podcast episode’s in the bag!
 Sort of.

 If you’re hunting for a theme tune for your podcast, don’t waste time rifling through poor-quality stock music.
-Dive into our massive, royalty-free catalog below and pick the track that matches your podcast down to the bones.
+Dive into our massive, catalog below and pick the track that matches your podcast down to the bones.
 If you want to learn more about podcasts and music copyright, we’ve got you covered.

 7. Publish your podcast